desholmes/bitbucket-server-pr-bookmarklet/README.md

 # Bitbucket Server PR Template Bookmarklet

+> **NOTICE**: This repo currently has a dependency on a fork [desholmes/gulp-bookmarklet](https://github.com/desholmes/gulp-bookmarklet/tree/feature/remove-gulp-util-dep) a [pr is open](https://github.com/Skylark95/gulp-bookmarklet/pull/1) for this.

 [Bitbucket sever doesn't support PR templates](https://jira.atlassian.com/browse/BSERV-8663), unlike Bitbucket Cloud.
 This repo contains a bookmarklet to bring a common format to PR descriptions.

 This project uses: